 - 1. The criminal background screening requirements for VASH per HUD guidance will be applied. - 2.
 To remain eligible, the veteran must be receiving case management from the VA or have been determined by the VA to no longer need case management services. - 3.
 VASH vouchers may only port to another jurisdiction where they will still receive case management. - 4.
-Upon completion of case management, the veteran may transfer to a Housing Choice Voucher, if available, without being on the waiting list.
+Upon completion of case management, the veteran may transfer to a Housing Choice Voucher, if available, without being on the waiting list. - 5.
+NOHA may admit VASH applicants who meet the low income limits at 80% of the median income for the area, adjusted for family size.

-4.8.5 Emergency Housing Vouchers
+4.8.5 Emergency Housing Vouchers Link: PIH 2021-15; PIH 2023-14

-Link: PIH 2021-15

 Northwest Oregon Housing Authority administers an Emergency Housing Voucher (EHVs) program as part of a national response to prevent, prepare, and respond to the coronavirus pandemic to facilitate the leasing of the emergency vouchers.
 The Emergency Housing Voucher Program is a tenant-based program that provides HCV rental assistance to individuals and families who are experiencing homelessness; at risk of experiencing homelessness; fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking; or were recently homeless and for whom providing rental assistance will prevent the family's homelessness or having high risk of housing instability.
+EHV vouchers will not be re-issued upon turnover after September 30, 2023.